 Forget about scanning and printing.
 Electronic signatures will take your digitalization process to the next level – and will streamline your contract workflow.
 The cost savings are significant.

 Precisely allows you to create electronic signatures on a limitless number of documents.
 Close deals, execute contracts and onboard new hires quicker than ever before.
 No more paper.

 Step 1: Start a project

 Documents are sent for signing under Projects in the app.
 From the menu to the left, click the green New project button to create the contract from a template, start blank or upload a .pdf.

-ATTN: In case you choose upload and sign, you easily import the .pdf by clicking on the green Add document button and then import the document you wish to sign.
+ATTN: In case you choose Upload and sign, you easily import the document you want to sign instead.

 Step 2: Choose recipients

 Once you've created a contract from a template, or uploaded a .pdf, click on Signees > New and then enter the information about your recipients: organization, name, email address, organization and role, and click the blue Create button.

 Step 3: Enter your message and send for signing

 Once the contract is created or uploaded and the signees have been added, click the Send for signing to fill in your message to the signers.
 Then click on the blue Send for signing button to send the contract for signing.
 Simple as that.